jossmac/react-images/README.md

 Notes on srcset support:

 The srcset attribute is supported by some modern browsers.
 Results of browser implementation and behaviour may vary.
-Please use at your own risk.
 The sizes attribute uses the default maxWidth CSS property set to the image.
 By default this is 80% so 80vw.

 Another thing to note is that 'h' or height in the srcset attribute does not yet exist.
 Because of the nature of the fixed height of a Lightbox this is problematic for portrait sized images.
 You will need to calculate what the best 'w' size for a portrait size ought to be given the height of the fixed viewport otherwise unnecessarily large images will be fetched.
 See issue: [https://github.com/ResponsiveImagesCG/picture-element/issues/86](https://github.com/ResponsiveImagesCG/picture-element/issues/86)